Emafire003/SeedLight-Riftways/README.md

 You can collect the riftway wood and use into your builds, but the bark is thick that it would be impossible to cut it down into planks.
 You can also collect the leaves with shears or silk touch.

+When going through a riftway you activate a cooldown of ~10 seconds in which you can't enter another riftway.
+This is done to prevent looping inside a limbo of joining a sever, being sent to another one ecc...

 ## Plans
 This mod is currently in ALPHA, meaning: It probably has bugs that will be fixed and also, quite a bit of conent is missing, such as